-- By 2020—The department has grown to 7 clinical geneticists, 17 genetic counselors, and 1 genetics fellow initiating their training.
+- By 2021 – The department has grown to 6 clinical geneticists, 20 genetic counselors, 2 genetics fellows, and 16 genetic counseling interns.

-- 7 board-certified/eligible clinical geneticists at MMI, also faculty members in the Department of Pediatrics.
+- 5 board-certified clinical geneticists at MMI, also faculty members in the Department of Pediatrics.

-- 3 laboratory geneticists and 1 laboratory genetic counselor of the Human Genetics Laboratory have their academic homes within the Department of Genetic Medicine.
+- 1 laboratory geneticist and 1 laboratory genetic counselor of the Human Genetics Laboratory have their academic homes within the Department of Genetic Medicine.

 - Inpatient genetics and metabolism consultations at Children’s Hospital & Medical Center, The Nebraska Medical Center, Bergan Mercy Hospital, and Methodist Women's Hospital.

 - Outpatient General Genetics Clinics at MMI and Children’s Hospital & Medical Center.

 - Genetic Counseling only clinics at MMI and Children’s.

 - Outreach Genetics Clinics both in-person and via telehealth in the Nebraska Panhandle, North Platte, Kearney, Gordon, and Norfolk.